jsiegenthaler/hueget/README.md

 ## Control Hue Lights directly from Shelly Motion Sensors
 Anything that can call a url when triggered - such as a Shelly Motion Sensor - can be used to turn the lights on and off again.
 Make sure the motion sensor calls a url to turn lights on, and a url to turn lights off.
 The Shelly Motion Sensor is ideal for this, as you can activate call urls for different motion triggers.

+## Toggle lights from a Shelly Button 1
+Toggle a light or group of lights from a button that sends a non-changing URL.
+The ```toggle``` command is perfect for any pushbutton controller that does not know (or can not know) the current light state, and only sends a non-changing static URL, such as a Shelly Button 1.

 ## Be Home Soon Alert
 Flash lights in a room or in any group (zone, room) when someone comes home.
 The ```alert=lselect``` command is perfect to generate a 15 second long flash without any extra programming.
 Just call the URL from Apple HomeKit automations when a person arrives in your geofence.